Antipsychotic Medication Essay Sample Ireland

 Some of the typical antipsychotics drugs that are commonly used are:-

-These medications work the best with the help of the psychotherapy process which is provided by the therapists in coping up with the symptoms of mood disorder and in improving life.
+These medications work the best with the help of the psychotherapy process which is provided by the therapists in coping with the symptoms of mood disorders and in improving life.

 Typical Antipsychotics / First Generation of Antipsychotic Drugs

-The first generation of traditional antipsychotics drugs was first developed in the 1950s.
-Haldol (haloperidol) and Thorazine are the best known typical antipsychotics that are very effective in treating severe psychosis and disruptive behavior.
+The first generation of traditional antipsychotic drugs was first developed in the 1950s.
+Haldol (haloperidol) and Thorazine are the best known typical antipsychotics that are very effective in treating severe psychosis and disruptive behaviour.

-These antipsychotics medications have serious side effects that can be really severe in some cases.
+These antipsychotic medications have serious side effects that can be severe in some cases.
 In response to this atypical antipsychotics were developed by the drug manufacturers.

-The main difference between the two generations of antipsychotics drugs is that the first generation drugs block dopamine and the second generation not only blocks dopamine but also affects serotonin levels.
+The main difference between the two generations of antipsychotic drugs is that the first generation drugs block dopamine and the second generation not only blocks dopamine but also affects serotonin levels.

-The second generation of drugs have mild movement side effects in comparison to the first generation typical antipsychotics.
+The second generation of drugs has mild movement side effects in comparison to the first generation of typical antipsychotics.

 Atypical Antipsychotics / Second Generation of Antipsychotic Drugs

-Clozapine was the first atypical antipsychotic drug which was discovered in 1959 and this drug was less likely to produce extrapyramidal effects (such as paranoia, anxiety, dystonia, tremors, etc.)
+Clozapine was the first atypical antipsychotic drug that was discovered in 1959 and this drug was less likely to produce extrapyramidal effects (such as paranoia, anxiety, dystonia, tremors, etc.)

-It has contributed greatly for the patients with psychosis and studying of the pathophysiology of schizophrenia and other types of disorder.
+It has contributed greatly to the patients with psychosis and studying the pathophysiology of schizophrenia and other types of disorder.

 Adverse side effects of the Antipsychotic Drugs

-These antipsychotic drugs can have extreme reactions on the mood of a person and can have adverse health effects and can negatively influence their behavior.
+These antipsychotic drugs can have extreme reactions on the mood of a person and can have adverse health effects and can negatively influence their behaviour.

-It can effect the health cycle and nervous, cardiovascular, urinary, reproductive and respiratory and digestive system and cause long term health issues.
+It can affect the health cycle and nervous, cardiovascular, urinary, reproductive and respiratory, and digestive systems and cause long-term health issues.